nicoleslaw/iterative-writing/interviews/allen-tan.md

 ## Where do you do most of your writing?
 What other tools or tricks are involved?

+I like iA Writer!
+I like Pages!
+I have paper pads that are tall and just wide enough for jotting a single column of bullet points.
+I dislike Google Docs but it’s better than emailing other people my drafts like a barbarian.

+I learned recently to take lots of breaks.
+This was pretty huge for me, because before that I would just sit and stare and get frustrated.
+It never occurred to me to stop and go do something else for a bit, to lull your brain into loosening up.

+I pace a lot.
+For a while I had a wireless keyboard hooked up to my iPhone because I can sit on the floor or lie down while writing, which was weird enough to trick myself into not thinking it was work.
+Windows and sunlight is helpful.
+Music is not.

 ## Describe your process for me.
 How do you know when something is ready to publish?
 When is it done?

 How it begins varies a lot.
 Sometimes I work on little bits and fragments – putting together sentences that I like, jotting down comments on research – and then try to sew it up into some coherent order.
 It can take a while before I have enough pieces for a piece, and I have lots of orphans lying around waiting to be used.
 Other times I know exactly how a piece needs to go, I don’t really use outlines to map out structure but I see it in my head, and I just need to get it down.